Hannalysis/100DaysOfCode/README.md

 Today I started with the weekend prep work for next week's bootcamp.
 I am feeling very drained, and full of headache so I'm going to try and pace myself.

-After reading through some HTML and CSS semantic layout documentation, I then had a go at the Grid Garden mini-game (https://cssgridgarden.com/) to practice the grid property functions; managed to achieve level 24-28 in ~35 minutes.
+After reading through some HTML and CSS semantic layout documentation, I then had a go at the Grid Garden mini-game (https://cssgridgarden.com/) to practice the grid property functions; managed to achieve **level 24** out of 28 in ~35 minutes.
 I was working through them at a pace but I required some additional time to understand the fractional unit (fr) and apply that knowledge.